neyocloud/swiggy-clone-b/README.md

 With the EC2 server up and running Docker and SonarQube, the next step was to run our CI pipeline using a GitHub-hosted runner instead of a self-hosted one.
 This means the workflow executes on GitHub’s infrastructure (ubuntu-latest), and connects to the tools we set up on EC2 over the network.

-Using a GitHub-Hosted Runner: In our GitHub Actions workflow, we didn’t add or register any self-hosted runner.
-Instead, we kept the default GitHub runner by specifying ubuntu-latest in the YAML.
+Using a GitHub-Hosted Runner: In our GitHub Actions workflow, i didn’t add or register any self-hosted runner.
+Instead, I kept the default GitHub runner by specifying ubuntu-latest in the YAML.
 For example:

 ```
 jobs: